 Colorado, USA 1996.
 Twenty-Seven Years Old

-Near the end of the day’s ride, the wind still felt warm on my face, but I was starting to think of getting some rest after the long ride through Colorado and part of New Mexico.
+Near the end of the day’s ride, the wind still felt warm on my face, but I was starting to think of getting some rest.
+It had been a long ride through Colorado and part of New Mexico.
 The sun was still up but was getting lower in the sky, and the flashes of blinding sunlight between the tall green trees reminded me that I was riding west on a one-way trip from Virginia to Los Angeles.

 Perfect, I thought to myself.
-The place was extremely calm and beautiful.
+The place was calm and beautiful.
 I rode a small circle in the field and stopped my Harley facing the small path I had entered from.
-I switched the motor off, and stillness surrounded me and my bike.
-Putting the kickstand down, I leaded the bike over slowly making sure the soft ground would hold up the bike.
-Almost as if I were trying not to disturb the natural scene, I slowly got off and calmly unstrapped my pack from the rear fender, set up my camp, and lit a small fire.
+After I switched the motor off, stillness surrounded me.
+Putting the kickstand down, I leaned the motorcycle over slowly, making sure the soft ground would hold up the bike.
+Almost as if I were trying not to disturb the natural scene, I slowly got off the bike, calmly unstrapped my pack from the rear fender, set up camp, and lit a small fire.

-“No, not at all,” I said.
-“I thought I was miles away from anything, though.”
+“No, not at all,” I replied.
+“I thought I was miles away from anything though.”

-“You’re on an Indian Reservation,” she responded politely.
+“You’re on an Indian reservation,” she explained politely.
 “We live just over there behind those trees.”

 “Oh,” I said.

-She had a Native American accent, but her English was perfect, “I think my cousins have been spying on you,” she said with a smile, and we could hear many kids giggling and running away through the trees.
+“I think my cousins have been spying on you,” she said with a smile.
+We could hear many kids giggling and running away through the trees.